3vm/dsn_verif/examples/r2r_dac/README.md

-Model of an R-string DAC
+Model of an R-2R DAC

 For further description refer to this book